thonau712/QRadar-Rule-Manager-Enhanced/README.md

 - When using GitHub/GitLab, ensure your token has the necessary read/write permissions.

 ## Acknowledgment
-Special thanks to **Koifman**, the author of [QRadar-Rule-Manager](https://github.com/Koifman/QRadar-Rule-Manager), for allowing the public release of these enhancements.
+Special thanks to **Mr.Koifman**, the author of [QRadar-Rule-Manager](https://github.com/Koifman/QRadar-Rule-Manager), for allowing the public release of these enhancements.
 The original tool serves as a crucial foundation for expanding and improving functionalities for managing QRadar SIEM.

 ---
 *For contributions or feedback, please open an issue or create a pull request on this repository.*